cybozu-go/meows/README.md

 - Run a self-hosted runner on a pod
   - We call the pod `runner pod` :)
   - You can customize the runner pod spec.
-E.g., labels, annotations, environment variables, volumes, and so on.
+E.g., labels, annotations, environment variables, volumes, and other specs.
 - Run GitHub Actions jobs in the clean environment
   - meows only runs one job on a single runner pod.
     When a job has finished, meows will delete the runner pod to which the job is assigned and create the new one.
     So you can always run a job on a clean runner pod.
-- Pool and control some self-hosted runners
+- Pool and maintain some self-hosted runners
   - meows prepares multiple runner pods as you specified.
 - Extend the lifetime of runner pods
   - When a job has finished, meows will delete the assigned runner pod after a while.
     But if necessary, you can extend the lifetime of the runner pod.
     For example, it enables you to do a failed investigation of a job.
-  - Now, you can only extend if a job has failed.
+  - Currently, you can only extend if a job has failed.

 ## Documentation